Montana-Bingham Consolidated Mining Co.

 The Montana-Bingham tunnel portal opening and mine dump was adjacent to the east side of Main Street, about a quarter mile up-canyon from the D&RGW Bingham depot.

-(USGS maps do not show a name for this peak on the east side of the open pit mine, but do show an elevation of 7,493 feet.
+(Concerning the name of "East Mountain," USGS maps do not show a name for this peak on the east side of the open pit mine, but do show an elevation of 7,493 feet.
 The Montana-Bingham tunnel portal at Bingham was at approximately 5,950 feet elevation.)

-Within a few short years these small claims were gathered into groups and many attempts were made to develop the deeper veins.
+Within a few short years these small claims were gathered into groups of larger claims and many attempts were made to develop the deeper veins.
 But development cost much more than the small operators had at hand, and more consolidations took place.
 One of the earlier consolidations created the Bingham-Butte Consolidated Mining company, which brought investors into Bingham from the great mining camp at Butte, Montana.
 It was the Bingham-Butte company that took a lease on the Tiewaukee property and began driving a drain and haulage tunnel from a site very near the D&RG depot at Bingham.
 Within a few short years, the tunnel had reached over 4,000 feet into the mountain, and was draining the properties that would later be gathered into the Bingham-Butte company.
-These other properties, or groups included the Tiewaukee, the Eddie, the Copper Glance, the Copper Hill, the Congor, the Fortuna, and the Illinois.
+These other properties, or groups of claims included the Tiewaukee, the Eddie, the Copper Glance, the Copper Hill, the Congor, the Fortuna, and the Illinois.

 More consolidations and the need for more money resulted in the Bingham-Butte company being reorganized in 1910 as the Montana-Bingham Consolidated Mining company.
 As the potential of these properties became more and more obvious to the large investors of the East, the Montana-Bingham company became part of the larger Bingham Mines company in 1925, and in 1929, the massive United States Smelting Refining and Mining company took an controlling interest.

-Changes in the late 1940s and early 1950s brought about the end of ore shipments from the Montana-Bingham tunnel, and in 1962 Kennecott bought all of the USSR&M property in that particular area of Bingham.
+Changes in the late 1940s and early 1950s brought about the end of the use of the Montana-Bingham tunnel, and in 1962 Kennecott bought all of the USSR&M property in that particular area of Bingham.
 The Montana-Bingham remained in place as a drain tunnel under Kennecott ownership until the early 2000s when the lower parts of Bingham canyon itself became a disposal site of waste rock from the ever-expanding open pit mine, burying the tunnel's portal.
 But the tunnel itself remains to this day, feeding a pipeline connection made before the waste rock fill-in started, providing an important source of water to Kennecott's current facilities at Copperton.

 December 18, 1905

 The Bingham Copper Hill Mining Company was incorporated on December 18, 1905.
-The Copper Hill group encompassed five claims and 100 acres, and the new company includes another 50 acres that adjoined the Copper Hill group.
-"The property is most eligibly located in the camp of Bingham, the copper Hill group adjoining the northerly end lines pf the Congor and its possessions running right down to the railroad line in the main Bingham canyon, east of the Winnamuck."
+The Copper Hill group encompassed five claims and 100 acres, and the new company included another 50 acres that adjoined the Copper Hill group.
+"The property is most eligibly located in the camp of Bingham, the Copper Hill group adjoining the northerly end lines pf the Congor and its possessions running right down to the railroad line in the main Bingham canyon, east of the Winnamuck."
 The tunnel was already over 500 feet, and would be extended another 315 feet to reach the porphyry ore.
 "This tunnel has been driven from the Bingham canyon and its portal is just above the Rio Grande railroad.
 Cleaning up the tunnel is now in progress."
 (Salt Lake Herald, December 19, 1905, "yesterday")

 December 20, 1905